 Fifth Group Restaurant Group

-Recently awarded the Distinguished Service Award by the Georgia Restaurant Association, Fifth Group Restaurants is perhaps most admired for their eye towards sustainability and for pioneering green efforts in the Atlanta restaurant world.
-Each restaurant, along with Bold American Catering, is committed to a zero-waste policy, recycles grease to biofuel and is working towards the Green Foodservice Alliance certification.
+A recipient of the Distinguished Service Award by the Georgia Restaurant Association, Fifth Group Restaurants is perhaps most admired for their eye towards sustainability and for pioneering green efforts in the Atlanta restaurant world.
+Each restaurant, along with Bold Catering & Design, is committed to a zero-waste policy, recycles grease to biofuel and is working towards the Green Foodservice Alliance certification.
 They’ve also converted half of their locations’ water heaters to on-demand systems and dish machines to low-use, water efficient models.

-Alma Cocina is the group’s latest restaurant, and it’s known its Tex-Mex dishes in downtown Atlanta.
-A bit more upscale than El Taco, locals rave about the guacamole and salsa sampler, so make sure to start off with it before moving onto their selection of ceviches, tacos and large plates.
+Downtown, try Alma Cocina, with Tex-Mex that's a bit more upscale than El Taco.
+Locals rave about the guacamole and salsa sampler, so make sure to start off with it before moving onto the selection of ceviches, tacos and large plates.

 South City Kitchen fans can also dine at outposts in Buckhead, Vinings and Alpahretta (at Avalon), while Ecco (International Terminal Concourse F) and El Taco (Concourses C and F) also have a presence at the Atlanta airport.
 You can visit Ecco in Buckhead as well.